Last updated on May 14th, 2022 at 08:45 am

 Definitions Of Amputation Injuries

-While there are many situations in which an amputation is the only option they are grouped into specific classes:
+While there are many situations in which amputation is the only option they are grouped into specific classes:

 We can only imagine the pressure, stress and trauma of being involved in an accident where a limb is lost.
 The emergency services see these types of injury on a regular basis often involving industrial type machinery, vehicles and potentially dangerous tools.
-While a “planned” amputation is bad enough from a physical and psychological point of view, to suddenly lose a limb as a consequence of an accident which was not your fault must be devastating.
+While a “planned” amputation is bad enough from a physical and psychological point of view, to suddenly lose a limb as a consequence of an accident that was not your fault must be devastating.

 In this instance the level of amputation compensation paid out will reflect not only the injury but the physical and mental trauma and can often dwarf those from surgical amputations.

-It is fair to say that diabetes is by far and away the greatest contributor to surgical amputations where blood circulation is severely reduced with potential life-threatening consequences.
+It is fair to say that diabetes is by far and away the greatest contributor to surgical amputations where blood circulation is severely reduced with potentially life-threatening consequences.
 There are also situations due to accidents, infection and even conditions such as cancer which can bring great pain and suffering to a particular limb.
 It is not commonplace for traditional illnesses and medical conditions to lead to amputation because there are often many treatment options prior to amputation.
 However, we do come across situations of negligence with regards to fairly straightforward medical conditions which can eventually lead to a loss of limbs.

 In theory recovery from an amputation is relatively straightforward but many victims will suffer physical and mental trauma for years to come.
 We hear instances of victims feeling phantom pain in the limbs which they have lost with some medical professionals blaming confused brain and spinal cord issues for this.
 As phantom pain in lost limbs is in effect a psychological condition it can be extremely difficult to treat with the victim experiencing pain and suffering for many years.
 These issues will be reflected in any compensation payments in the event of a successful claim.